kudobuilder/kudo.dev/content/community/team/nick.md

 twitter: yankcrime
 linkedin: nickj
 about:
-  Nick has worked as a sysadmin, engineer, architect with a career spanning nearly two decades across a wide variety of industries and sectors.
-He's passionate about new technologies and methodologies, especially those in relation to Open Source, virtualisation, orchestration, automation, and all forms of cloud computing.
+  Nick is based in Edinburgh in the UK and currently works for Rancher as a consulting engineer.
+He's particularly interested in Open Source, virtualisation, orchestration, automation, and all forms of cloud computing.

 ---

 # Nick